SheelaSabina/sql-dada-warehouse-project/README.md

-# sql-dada-warehouse-project
-Building a mordern data warehouse with SQL Server, including ETL processes, data modelling, and analytics.
+# Data Warehouse and Analytics Project

+Welccome to the **Data Warehouse and Analytics Project** repository!
+This is the project demonstrates a comperhensiv data warehousing and analytics solution, from building a data warehouse to generating actionabe insights.
+Desined as a portfolio project highlights industry best practices in the engineering and analytics.